Open-Science-Training-Handbook/Open-Science-Training-Handbook_IT/05ExamplesAndPracticalGuidance/README.md

         15. "Demands of our PIs are probably the main reason why young researchers do not engage more in Open Science"

-        16. "We should strive to create a kind of ‘commons’ where we share all our research outcomes/objects to foster collaboration and reuse"
+        16. "Dovremmo impegnarci a creare una specie di ‘commons’ where we share all our research outcomes/objects to foster collaboration and reuse"

 * Materials and tools needed